Defender Manpack Series

 The Defender Manpack is a compact FPGA-based jamming platform weighing ~32 kg in a man-portable form factor.
 Each unit is configured to the operational requirement — from targeted 5G modern telecom jamming to full-spectrum counter-UAS defeat.
 The same chassis supports both narrowband precision applications and wideband reactive jamming, with power output scaled from up to 200W depending on the mission profile.

-Manpack configurations can operate as standalone systems, synchronize with other Defender units for extended coverage, or serve as the portable complement to a Wideband-series fixed installation.
+Manpack configurations can operate as standalone systems, synchronize with other Defender units for extended coverage, or serve as the portable complement to a Modular-series fixed installation.

 Platform configuration